Matricial circular systems and random matrices: Cumulants

-\begin{Remark} {\rm It seems natural that the cyclic $R$-transforms of $\eta_{p,q},\eta_{p,q}^*$ in the states $\Phi_q$ and $\Phi_p$ coincide with the $R$-transforms of circular operators since the *-distributions of $\eta_{p,q}$ in these states are circular by Proposition 4.1.
-However, cyclic $R$-transforms are defined differently than the usual $R$-transforms and thus we prefer to treat this property as a decomposition of the $R$-transform of circular operators in terms of cyclic $R$-transforms of $R$-circular operators rather than an abvious fact.
+\begin{Remark} {\rm It seems natural that the cyclic $R$-transforms of $\eta_{p,q},\eta_{p,q}^*$ in the states $\Phi_q$ and $\Phi_p$ coincide with the $R$-transforms of circular operators since the *-distributions of $\eta_{p,q}$ in these states are circular.
+However, cyclic $R$-transforms are defined differently than the usual $R$-transforms and thus we prefer to treat this property as a decomposition of the $R$-transform of circular operators in terms of cyclic $R$-transforms of matricial circular operators rather than as an obvious fact.
 A more general decomposition property of this type is formulated below.} \end{Remark}